rebecca-kleinbart/classroom_assignment/README.md

 ![Setup screenshot](images/weight_zero_bipartite.png)

-The image below shows all of the possible matches with a weight of zero.
+The image above shows all of the possible matches with a weight of zero.
 We can see that for some teachers, more than one room has a cost of zero and for others no rooms have a cost of zero.
 If we had a one-to-one correspondance between teachers and rooms, of course we would not have a problem requiring artificial intelligence, or indeed any multi-step algorithms.
 However in this case, and many others, we need to be systematic to choose the best assignment.

+Below we see an excerpt of the cost matrix for all teachers and rooms.
 ![Setup screenshot](images/cost_matrix_visual_snippet.png)

 ### Approach: